Ryrden/Ryrden/README.md

 ### ***About me***

-I am an undergraduate Information Systems at ICMC/USP and I'm currently working for a chatbot startup where i make bots using javascript and the blip plataform.
+I am an undergraduate Information Systems at ICMC/USP and I'm currently working for a startup where I work with Java, Spring Boot and a lot of other technologys.
 I love to learn and build something new, productive and creative.

 * **I am interested in Software Engineering**
 * 🌱 I’m currently learning ...